๐Ÿ’Intro to Chemistry

 • Exhibits superfluidity, the ability to flow with zero viscosity, which defies classical physics expectations.

 • This state demonstrates quantum behavior at a macroscopic scale.
-It's not something you'll work with in an intro course, but knowing it exists and why it forms (extreme cold, minimal particle energy) is useful.
+You won't work with it in an intro course, but knowing it exists and why it forms (extreme cold, minimal particle energy) is useful context.

 Compare: Plasma vs. Bose-Einstein Condensate represent opposite energy extremes.
 Plasma forms at extremely high temperatures with maximum particle energy, while BEC forms at temperatures approaching absolute zero with minimum energy.